 - Wash your hands frequently with soap and water, or use hand sanitizer.

 - If you cough or sneeze, cover your nose and mouth with a tissue or your elbow.

-- Wear a mask when maintaining a safe physical distance is challenging.
+- Wear a mask in indoor public places and when maintaining a safe physical distance is challenging.

 - Follow the recommendations of the Eastern Ontario Health Unit.

 Where can I find more information on COVID-19?

 Public health officials and governments publish regular updates on the number of cases as well as guidelines and preventive measures to follow.
 To stay informed, please visit the following websites:

 - Eastern Ontario Health Unit